-As we face a global crisis, we are working hard to make our pandemic online courses – in safety, content and verification – available in a range of other languages so journalists across the world can benefit.
+As we face a global crisis, we have worked hard to make our pandemic online courses – in safety, content and verification – available in a range of other languages so journalists across the world can benefit.

 These are unprecedented times and we will continue to work with journalists around the world to ensure they get their reporting right.

 Yen Duong, a photojournalist from Vietnam, talks about safety and setting priorities when covering the pandemic.

 Monique Mortlock from South Africa says it's important not to forget informed consent and the dignity of those we interview.